 The application must include an application cover sheet, narrative, budget and attachments.
-Please note that applications missing any of the listed materials may be considered substantially incomplete and will not be reviewed.
+Please note that applications missing any of the listed materials will be considered substantially incomplete and will not be reviewed.
 Applications must be submitted in a three-ring binder.
 All attachments should be referenced with the appropriate section and where applicable, item numbers.
-All attachments should be provided on standard 81/2" by 11" letter-sized sheets except for architectural drawings, which may be submitted in larger formats.
-Project must be compatible with the Commission on Culture & Tourism's State Historic Preservation Plan.
+All attachments should be provided on standard 8 1/2" by 11" letter-sized sheets except for architectural drawings, which may be submitted in larger formats.